Calculating... until our next FREE Code-Along Session. Secure your spot now

 Using the Table Wizard, you can:

-1. Create new database tables from scratch,
+1. Create a new database tables from scratch,

 2. Assign data and display types to your database fields, which define how data is stored and displayed to your end users,